windingwind/zotero-pdf-preview/README.md

 - Restart Zotero, by clicking `restart now` in the extensions list where the Zotero PDF Translate plugin is now listed.

+## Usage

+Preview can be found in the right side panel of Zotero's main window.
+You can preview items in either the top/bottom of the info pane or the preview pane.
+See [Settings](#settings) to customize your preview position.

+To show/hide the preview in info pane, use shortcut `P` or drag/click the toggel bar.

 ## Settings

 Find settings here: Menubar -> Edit -> Preferences -> Preview